Lemnos: Modern period

 On 8 October 1912, during the First Balkan War, Lemnos became part of Greece.
 The Greek navy under Rear Admiral Pavlos Kountouriotis captured it after a brief action without any casualties from the Ottoman garrison, who were returned to Anatolia.
-Peter Charanis, born on the island in 1908 and later a professor of Byzantine history at Rutgers University recounts when the island was liberated and Greek soldiers were sent to the villages and stationed themselves in the public squares.
-Some of the children ran to see what Greek soldiers looked like. ‘‘What are you looking at?’’ one of them asked. ‘‘At Hellenes,’’ the children replied. ‘‘Are you not Hellenes yourselves?’’ a soldier retorted. ‘‘No, we are Romans." the children replied, which might seem odd at a first glance, but indicates that in parts of Greece the locals self-identified as a continuation of the Eastern, Greek-speaking part of the Roman Empire (Ρωμιοί).
+Peter Charanis, born on the island in 1908, and later a professor of Byzantine history at Rutgers University, recounts when the island was liberated and Greek soldiers were sent to the villages and stationed themselves in the public squares.
+Some of the children ran to see what Greek soldiers looked like; "What are you looking at?" one of them asked; "At Hellenes," the children replied; "Are you not Hellenes yourselves?" a soldier retorted; "No, we are Romans;" which might seem odd at a first glance, but indicates that in parts of Greece the locals self-identified as a continuation of the Eastern, Greek-speaking part of the Roman Empire (Ρωμιοί), along with their Greek identity.

 Moudros Bay became a forward anchorage for the Greek fleet, which enabled it to keep watch on the Dardanelles and prevent a foray by the Ottoman Navy into the Aegean.
 The Ottomans' two attempts to achieve this were beaten back in the battles of Elli and Lemnos.
 Thus the Ottomans were prevented from supplying and reinforcing their land forces in Macedonia by sea, a critical factor in the success of the Balkan League in the war.

 During World War I, in early 1915, the Allies used the island to try to capture the Dardanelles Straits, some 50 km away.
 This was done chiefly by the British and largely due to the urging of Winston Churchill.
 The harbour at Moudros was put under the control of British Admiral Rosslyn Wemyss, who was ordered to prepare the then largely unused harbour for operations against the Dardanelles.

 The harbour was broad enough for British and French warships, but lacked suitable military facilities, which was recognized early on.
 Troops intended for Gallipoli had to train in Egypt, and the port found it difficult to cope with casualties of the Gallipoli campaign.
 The campaign was called off in evident failure at the close of 1915.
-Moudros' importance receded, although it remained the Allied base for the blockade of the Dardanelles during the war.
+Moudros's importance receded, although it remained the Allied base for the blockade of the Dardanelles during the war.
 The town of Lemnos, Victoria, Australia, established in 1927 as a soldier settlement zone for returning First World War soldiers, was named after the island.
 There are three Commonwealth War Graves Commission (CWGC) cemeteries on the island, the first one for the 352 Allied soldiers in Portianou, the second one for the 148 Australian and 76 New Zealander soldiers in the town of Moudros and the third one for the Ottoman soldiers (170 Egyptian and 56 Turkish soldiers).